Shubsaini08/Privatekeys-tools-keyhunt/README.md

 # ETHEREUM-balance.py

-This script helps to fetch the balance of ETHEREUM addresses
+This script helps to fetch the balance of ETHEREUM addresses:

 > • GIVEN API KEY IS FOR FREE BUT MAKE SURE TO USE YOUR OWN
 >
 > • Restart from the leftover addresses
 >
 > • BETTER speed

+# SOLBAL.PY

+This script helps to fetch the balance of SOLANA addresses:

+> ● Works  efficiently
+>
+> ● Dont have error handing so if networkgoes ad it will not gonna stop which is mes...
+>
+> ● saves outputs and Restart from the leftover addresses
+>
+> ● Speed is great

 # DEXHEX.PY